 Color replacement allows you to replace colors in the output raster.
+It works best with solid colors and uniform tints.

-Note: The Color Replacement feature is available only in Fiery ImageViewer 4.0.
+Note: The Color Replacement feature is available only in Fiery ImageViewer 4.0 and later.

 You can enter color tint values to be replaced or can select the original color to replace with the eye dropper.
 You can then enter a color replacement tint value or sample replacement color with the eye dropper.
+The order of color replacements may be changed, and individual replacements can be hidden or deleted.